ppy/osu-wiki/wiki/Client/Release_stream/Lazer/Feature_comparison/en.md

 #### The spinner spin speed cap of 477 RPM has been removed

 Instead of a speed cap, spinners now have a score cap.
-The reason for this is inconsistency in how score is awarded, because the algorithm is dependent on frame rate.
+This was done as a simple initial implementation which may be revised in the future.

 |  |  |
 | :-- | :-: |